88dreams/lisztserv/DOCUMENTATION.md

-# SpotScrape Documentation
+# LisztServ Documentation

 ## Project Overview
-SpotScrape is a web application that extracts and processes music-related content from web pages, integrating with Spotify for playlist management and OpenAI's GPT for content analysis.
+LisztServ is a web application that extracts and processes music-related content from web pages, integrating with Spotify for playlist management and OpenAI's GPT for content analysis.

 ## Architecture